djeada/Algorithms-And-Data-Structures/src/collections and containers/README.md

 # Collections and containers

 For our purposes, the words data structures and containers are interchangeable.
-Collections are a type of data structure that holds a variable number of objects.
+Collections are a type of data structure that holds a variable number of items.
 We will be describing various collections in this section.

 Collections can involve virtually anything, for example, a set of integers [5, 7, 2, 3 and 4] or strings [item_a, item_c, item_b]